johnny-bm/areeba-pricing-simulator/docs/development/ARCHITECTURE_MIGRATION.md

 ## 🎉 **Migration Status: COMPLETE**

-The Areeba Pricing Simulator has been successfully migrated from a monolithic architecture to a Clean Architecture implementation.
+The areeba Pricing Simulator has been successfully migrated from a monolithic architecture to a Clean Architecture implementation.

 ## 📊 **What Changed**